trys/eleventy-design-system/src/_includes/components/button/button.md

 ## Button component

-Here is some additional informaiton on how to use the button component and its variants.
+Here is a place to putt  some additional information on how to use the button component and its variants.